Month: March 2010

 return false;

-The lack of “fall through” semantic forces you to duplicate code and therefore makes the coding and the maintenance more error prone.
+The lack of “fall through” semantics forces you to duplicate code and therefore makes the coding and the maintenance more error-prone.
 In fact, suppose you have to add a third call f0_ctor() that must be called before f1_ctor().
 Then you have to change nearly everything, indentation included.

-Time to reconsider my mind framework.
-I would need something that selects a portion of “destructor” sequence.
+It’s time to reconsider my mind framework.
+I would need something that selects a portion of the “destructor” sequence.
 Something like a switch with fall through:

 progress = 1;